micmejia/bible-dump/NKJV/Leviticus/Lev 6.md

 "This _is_ the offering of Aaron and his sons, which they shall offer to the Lord, _beginning_ on the day when he is anointed: one-tenth of an ephah of fine flour as a daily grain offering, half of it in the morning and half of it at night.

 ###### 21
 It shall be made in a pan with oil. _When it is_ mixed, you shall bring it in.
-The baked pieces of the grain offering you shall offer _for_ a [^f]sweet aroma to the Lord.
+The baked pieces of the grain offering you shall offer _for_ a sweet aroma to the Lord.

 ###### 22
 The priest from among his sons, who is anointed in his place, shall offer it. _It is_ a statute forever to the Lord.
-It shall be [^g]wholly burned.
+It shall be wholly burned.

 ###### 23
 For every grain offering for the priest shall be wholly burned.
 It shall not be eaten." ## The Law of the Sin Offering